Afsimsek25/resume/README.md

   - I performed load tests and managed performance tests using JMeter.
   - Thanks to UI automation, we reduced the error rate by %90

-### Turacoon (10.2020 – 07.2021)
+### Flalingo (10.2020 – 07.2021)
 **Software Developer in Test** – İstanbul, Türkiye

-In turacoon, an online education platform, I worked as a Test Automation developer in the creation and sustainability of the Test Automation project, which consists of hundreds of cases and user stories, in order to minimize the problems that students and teachers may encounter during and after the lesson.
+In Flalingo and Turacoon, an online education platform, I worked as a Test Automation developer in the creation and sustainability of the Test Automation project, which consists of hundreds of cases and user stories, in order to minimize the problems that students and teachers may encounter during and after the lesson.

 - Experience in selenium Web Driver Automation using Java, Selenium and Cucumber.
 - Execute test scripts and analyze and record results (manual and automated testing).
 - Identify defects/ anomalies and investigate their cause.
 Document and track these defects.